Financial Hardship Q&A's

 -

-How do I ensure the hardship arrangement in place will resolve all the arrears?
+How do I ensure the hardship arrangement in place will resolve all the outstanding payments?
 Will I need to refinance at the end, or can I catch up on payments over time?

-The type of hardship assistance you agree to with your lender should reflect your individual circumstances.
+The type of hardship assistance agreed with your lender should reflect your individual circumstances.

-You should talk to your lender about how to resolve those deferred payments in a way that is achievable for you.
-This could involve letting you catch-up over time, extending the timeframe of your loan, or some other method.
+Some hardship arrangements involve a deferral of payments during the arrangement, with the deferred payments still being owed at the end of the arrangement period (deferred payments means payments stretched out to a later due date).
+You should talk to your lender about how to resolve those deferred payments in a way that is manageable for you.
+This could involve letting you catch-up over time or some other method.

 -

-Is a hardship arrangement better than a negative repayment history?
+Is a financial hardship arrangement better than missed payments?

-Absolutely.
-If you are struggling to make your payments, it is important to recognise that a history of repeated missed payments can make it harder for you to get credit in the future.
+Yes.
+If you are struggling to make your payments, it is important to recognise that a history of repeated missed payments will show on your credit report and can make it harder for you to get credit in the future.
 If missed payments continue, it could even result in a default being recorded on your credit report.

 -